Is Legoland & Dubai Parks and Resorts Open in the Summer?

 keep shoes with you at all times and don’t let them heat up to melting point in the sun!

 • Sitting with proper shade is quite limited.
-On very hot days consider hiring a cabana (done inside the park with guest services, first come first served).
+On very hot days, consider hiring a cabana (done inside the park with guest services, first come, first served).

 Legoland Water Park Summer Opening Hours